quixio/quix-streams/docs/tutorials/word-count/tutorial.md

 operations by default.

 To get visual outputs around message processing, you can either:

 - use [recommended way of printing/logging with SDF](../../processing.md#debugging)

 - use `DEBUG` mode via `Application(loglevel="DEBUG")`

+    !!!
+DANGER

-  - WARNING: you should NOT run your applications in `DEBUG` mode in production.
+        you should NOT run your applications in `DEBUG` mode in production.